ShreeG-tech/41189-Week-1-Reflective-Portfolio/My Reflective Portfolio.md

 ### What have I learnt this week?

-*This week* I got introduced into the world of systems for this subject, specifically the complex systems that are designed and operated by humans.
+*This week* I started my first term at UTS.
+So excited to learn new things.
+I got introduced into the world of systems for the subject-41189 Introduction to Human-centred Complex Systems.
 I learnt about how systems are comprised of multiple elements or parts-and how they are imperative into making the system functional.
-I also learnt that there are 3 types of systems
+I also learnt that there are 3 types of systems:

 - Open which are systems that can cross boundaries to their surrounding environment when transferring energy and matter e.g. ecosystems
 - Closed which are systems that send out energy but not matter to their surrounding environment e.g.solar systems
-- Isolated are systems that have absolutely no iteractions beyond their boundary layer e.g. controlled laboratory experiments
+- Isolated are systems that have absolutely no interactions beyond their boundary layer e.g. controlled laboratory experiments

 ### What do I 'now know' that I did not before?